chasecvitale/ProductivePets/README.md

 5. If a pet is hungry for too long, it will continuously take damage over a time period.
 6. If a pet loses all of its health, it will die, and the user will have to restart with a new pet.
 7. Potentially include mini games inside of the project that supplement the caretaker aspect:
-   a.
-Taking the pet for a walk.
+   - Taking the pet for a walk.
-   b.
-Grooming the pet.
+   - Grooming the pet.

 Different branches of the project:
 1. Widgets on MacOS homescreen.